risan-raja-xebia/nginx_ingress_controller/README.md

 - The LoadBalancer service is configured for AWS with internal scheme and specific subnets
 - SSL redirect is enabled by default
 - The controller uses version 1.12.3 of the NGINX Ingress Controller
 - All resources are labeled consistently for easy management
+- Files are numbered in the order they should be executed for proper dependency resolution